GH-CreativeSolutions/proofPages/README.md

   3. Extract files and edit "ADVENTIVE_PROOF.html" in your code editor.
   4. Scroll down to line 30.
 Paste your Adventive adtags here.
 The adtags should be in the section between "Begin Adtags" and "End Adtags".
-  5. Save and click "Upload files" in the GitHub repository.
+  5. Save as your ATOL ad#.html and click "Upload files" in the GitHub repository.
 Drag your file into the window, scroll to the bottom and "Commit Changes".

 Preview according to instructions in the GitPreview extension file (click black dot).